Listen to this article:

 What are the most popular yoga workshops?

-Related question: what are the best yoga workshop topics?
+Related question: What are the best yoga workshop topics?
 There aren’t really “best” workshops for everyone.
-However if I HAD to choose a “best workshop” I would say a Beginners Yoga Workshop.
+However, if I had to choose a “best workshop,” I would say a beginner’s Yoga Workshop.
 There are more beginners than anyone else.
-Beginners are often scared to go to the studio so make sure you make it very very beginner friendly.
+Beginners are often scared to go to the studio, so make sure you make it very, very beginner-friendly.

 Popular workshops include: Inversions 101, Breathwork, Women’s Circles, and Yoga + Astrology (or any other tangential field)